 This product review is for the induction cooker commonly sold in North America as the Vollrath Mirage Cadet.
+(NOTE: As of 2020 this product appears to be discontinued.)

 The Vollrath company is a privately-held American foodservice (kitchenware and appliance) manufacturer headquartered in Sheboygan, Wisconsin.
 The company traces its roots back to 1874, when Jacob Vollrath started a factory that made and sold various kitchenware products such as pots and pans.
 The company also made products as varied as furniture castings and railroad and agricultural parts.